Summit County judge resigns days after courtroom tirade that followed monthlong suspension

 The Summit County district court judge who recently launched into a courtroom tirade just two days after returning from a mandated suspension and anger-management counseling has resigned.

-"I apologize for the short notice, but personal circumstances leave me no alternative," Thompson wrote in a resignation letter to Chief Justice Brian Boat right on Dec.
-18.
+"I apologize for the short notice, but personal circumstances leave me no alternative," Thompson wrote in a resignation letter to Chief Justice Brian Boatright on Dec.
+18. Thompson said his term would end Friday, Jan.

-The court said it would accept applications to replace Thompson, whose term ends Friday, Jan.
 13.

+Thompson also wrote 5th Judicial District Chief Judge Paul Dunkelman, who replaced Thompson earlier this year, and said that he would "not conduct any hearings or conferences prior to my retirement," but rather handle only in-chambers paperwork.

+Thompson called his time on the bench "the greatest honor and privilege of my life," according to the letter to Dunkelman.

 The lawyer said Thompson had actually “screamed” at them and that the lawyer “just sat back and took the court’s anger and displeasure without standing up for myself.”